Common Sugar Ants

 Little Black Ant

-As their name suggests, little black ants are tiny, about 1/16 of an inch long, and jet black to dark brown in color.
-This ant has a stinger, but it is too small and weak to use.
+As their name suggests, little black ants are tiny, about 1/16 inch long, and jet-black to dark brown.
+This ant has a stinger but is too small and weak to use.
 This pest will feed on grease, oil, meat, fruit, sweets, products made from vegetables such as corn, other insects, and execrated honeydew from aphids and scales.

-Little black ants mainly nests outdoors in decaying wood, open lawns, and in the cracks of sidewalks.
-They also form nests indoors within wall voids, woodwork, cabinets, woodwork, and rotten wood surfaces.
-Though they do not create immediate damages, they can become a nuisance with their large populations and frequent foraging activities.
+Little black ants mainly nest outdoors in decaying wood, open lawns, and sidewalk cracks.
+They also form nests indoors within wall voids, woodwork, cabinets, and rotten wood surfaces.
+Though they do not cause immediate damage, their large populations and frequent foraging activities can become a nuisance.

-Since these pests are capable of creating nests indoors and outdoors it would be best to use a long-residual insecticide like Supreme IT.
-Perform a perimeter application on the outside of your home to kill and repel pests traveling into your property.
-Supreme IT can be applied at the rate of 1 fl. oz. of product per gallon of water per 1,000 sq. ft.
-Once your perimeter application is complete, spray your lawn, ornamentals, and drench any visible little black ant colonies.
+Since these pests can create nests indoors and outdoors, it would be best to use a long-residual insecticide like Supreme IT.
+Perform a perimeter application outside your home to kill and repel pests traveling into your property.
+Supreme IT can be applied at 1 fl. oz. of product per gallon of water per 1,000 sq. ft.
+Once your perimeter application is complete, spray your lawn and ornamentals and drench any visible little black ant colonies.

-Treat indoor cracks and crevices with D-Fense Dust to kill any little black ants inside of your home and interior walls.
-Apply this product within cracks and crevices, along baseboards, behind electrical outlets, and points of entry outside of your home.
+Treat indoor cracks and crevices with D-Fense Dust to kill any little black ants inside your home and interior walls.
+Apply this product within cracks and crevices, along baseboards, behind electrical outlets, and at points of entry outside your home.

 Key Takeaways